 Aconcagua Expedition Climbing Gear

 Aconcagua is a non technical mountain, so there’s really no need for a harness or rope.
-Crampons and piolet are highly recommended because you don’t know what weather you’ll get, or how the snow will be when climbing up through the shoot.
+Crampons and piolet are essential because you don’t know what weather you’ll get, or how the snow will be when climbing up through the shoot.

 - Trekking Poles

 - Climbing Helmet